golemfactory/awesome-golem/README.md

 # 🖥️ Apps
 - [Golem Network Video Transcoder](https://github.com/Doc-Saintly/golem-video) - This is sample app that uses golem.network to transcode videos.
 Please select your transcoding profile and then upload your videos.
 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem.
 - [Golem Slate](https://github.com/deutschklub/golem-slate) - SLATE is a code pen SPA for writing a requester script to have work computed by the golem network.
-It utilizes dockerized yagna environments to communicate with the Golem Network in the background.
+It utilizes dockerized yagna environments to communicate with the Golem Network in the background. (**Compatibility: Alpha** :three:)
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le’ M. is a web based bulk image editor that uses the golem network for computation.
-It allows users to upload multiple images and apply bulk actions to them.
+It allows users to upload multiple images and apply bulk actions to them. **Compatibility: Alpha** :three:
-- [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - A tool that calculates how to fit the most people into a space while keeping 2 meters distance between each other.
+- [No more COFUD](https://github.com/DEUTSCHKLUB/no-more-COFUD) - A tool that calculates how to fit the most people into a space while keeping 2 meters distance between each other. **Compatibility: Alpha 3**

 ## Monitoring